-Derek Webster was born April 26, 1934 in The Republic of Honduras and passed away in December of 2009.
+Derek Webster was born April 26, 1934, in The Republic of Honduras and passed away in December 2009.

 Webster is well known in the Midwest.
 In 1989 he was included in the prestigious traveling exhibition “Black Art – Ancestral Legacy: The African Impulse in African American Art,” which originated at the Dallas Museum of Art.